How to make the fluffiest perfect pancakes

 I’m always looking for something a bit different for Shrove Tuesday.
 So when I spotted these impossible deep, fluffy Japanese pancakes, I just had to try them out.
 I’ve had a go at a few different recipes and this one is the simplest – no extra-egg-white-whipping required.

 The batter is easy, but they take a little while to cook.
 These probably aren’t one to whip up before the school run, but to keep for an evening treat on Pancake Day, or even a leisurely weekend breakfast.

 They’re so rich that you’ll only want one (or two…).
 The secret is the buttermilk (neither butter nor milk – it’s the slightly sour liquid left behind after churning butter) which activated the flour and baking powder, creating lots of little air pockets to make the pancakes super fluffy.

 There’s one extra secret ingredient, and I want you to bear with me here: a spoonful of mayonnaise.
 Don’t be scared – it’s mostly egg and oil after all.
 It just keeps them moist and delicious.

 Psst!
-If you can’t get on board with mayo in your pancakes, here are some of my other pancake recipes…
+If you can’t get on board with mayo in your pancakes, you might like my chocolate-stuffed pancakes and cherry blintzes.

 125 self-raising flour